dtbead/moonpool/README.md

 `go build`

 ## Using moonpool
+- have `ffmpeg` installed and available in your system paths
-run `./moonpool --help` to see all commands.
+- run `./moonpool --help` to see all commands.
 As a quick start, use `./moonpool launch` to run the webUI.

 ## Notes
 moonpool is currently in alpha and thus provides no guarantees to data integrity, nor software stability.